by Nick Holdstock

 Bigotry is not an issue unique to Xinjiang – we all hold prejudices of our own that we desperately try to justify.
 Whether you’re Han, Uyghur, British or American – we’re all cut from the same cloth.

 The Tree That Bleeds is an insightful, often entertaining look into the emotions that continue to divide the people of Xinjiang – the same kind of emotions that are causing riots across the globe.
-I believe that Nick Holdstock came to Xinjiang in search for the answers to the Ghulja Riot, but what he finds extends far beyond the provincial borders.
+I believe that Nick Holdstock came to Xinjiang in search for the answers to what happened in Ghulja, but what he finds extends far beyond the provincial borders.